Sign up to our mailing list to discover the future of beauty and wellness.

 Prof. Paul Clayton, pharmacologist and chief science officer with LYMA Supplement, added the Mediterranean diet is also anti-inflammatory.
 “This is a good idea as we know that chronic inflammation is one of the key drivers of long-term health problems,’ says Paul.
-“If you remove this inflammation in your diet, you are reducing your risk of major diseases and slowing down many core elements of biological ageing.”
+“If you remove this inflammation in your menopause diet, you are reducing your risk of major diseases and slowing down many core elements of biological ageing.”

 You start to lose bone strength from your mid-thirties onwards, but this accelerates after the menopause when bone-building oestrogen hormone levels start to decline.
 One in three women over 50 will experience an osteoporotic fracture in their lifetime.
-It’s really important you eat a healthy and balanced anti-inflammatory diet in peri and post menopause and take special care to get enough calcium and vitamin D.
+It’s really important you eat a healthy and balanced anti-inflammation diet in peri and post menopause and take special care to get enough calcium and vitamin D.

 Calcium is found in dairy products such as milk and cheese, but also green leafy vegetables, almonds, sesame seeds, sardines, dried fruit, and fortified foods such as breakfast cereal, or oat and soya milks.
 Women and men need 700mg of calcium a day to maintain health (but check with your doctor if you are taking medication for osteoporosis as you may need more.)
 Check the University of Edinburgh’s list of calcium content in foods here.
 Aim for 2/3 portions a day: 200ml of semi skimmed milk, a matchbox size slice of cheese and a small yogurt.